mercush/genlm-control/docs/potentials.md

 ### Products of potentials

-The [`Product`](../reference/genlm_control/potential/product) class allows you to combine two potentials.
+The [`Product`][genlm.control.potential.product] class allows you to combine two potentials.
 A `Product` is itself is a potential, meaning that it implements all potential methods and that it is possible to chain products to combine more than two potentials.

 ```python
 # Example: Prompt intersection